thomasleveil/b3-plugin-afk/README.md

 Changelog
 ---------

+### 1.5 - 2015/03/26
+- players are checked for inactivity after a certain number of consecutive deaths (instead of every x sec)

 ### 1.4 - 2015/03/25
 - do not announce kick made by the afk plugin, B3 already does that when kicking
 - improve logs